11 Germ-Spreading Items You’re Probably Carrying Right Now

 Your yoga mat

 “You name it and you’ll find it on a floor,” says Philip Tierno, PhD, a microbiologist with NYU Langone Health.
 “When you roll up your yoga mat, anything it has picked up transfers from the floor to your hands and the other side of the mat.”
 The solution?
 Take the time to disinfect your mat after every use.
-And it’s not just the floor.
+Here’s how to clean a yoga mat the right way.

 Still carrying a plastic water bottle?
 According to Dr. Tierno, you might want to consider switching to one of these stainless steel water bottles.
 “Metal can be inhibitory to bacterial growth,” he says.
 “Plastic may allow microorganisms to adhere, build up, and create a biofilm, which encourages their growth.”
 Although not all of these germs can cause disease, play it safe and use a bottle brush to scrub the inside of your water bottle every day, especially if you’ve filled it with something other than water.